This section describes current outreach and education programs of the Federal government related to chronic kidney disease.

 Examples of print materials for public distribution include brochures, calendars, and "Health Passports for Life," which provide space for people to record all of their health information for ready access and also contains information on organ donation and healthful living, and "Decision: Donation," a model instructional package for high school students about the importance of organ and tissue donation.
 Organdonor.gov, supported by HRSA, also provides substantial information about donation and transplantation.

 Public outreach activities supported by HRSA include the "Workplace Partnership for Life" which focuses on raising awareness of and support for organ donation among employees in workplaces throughout the United States; traffic sponsorships/radio ads as well as a partnership with Hollywood, Health & Society to promote more accurate depictions of donation and transplantation in television programming.
 HRSA started and continues to be supportive of the National Donor Sabbath, which is an opportunity for members of various faiths to reflect on the act of donation, and takes place two weekends before Thanksgiving every year.
-In FY 2011 HRSA plans to launch a national effort targeting people 50 plus to encourage donor registration and debunk the myth that there are arbitrary age limits for donation.
+In fiscal year 2011 HRSA launched a national effort targeting people 50 plus to encourage donor registration and debunk the myth that there are arbitrary age limits for donation.
 A campaign booklet will be available for public use.

 HRSA developed and makes available to the public two documentaries (available on DVD) on organ donation and transplantation.
 Emmy award winning "No Greater Love" highlights the joys of life saved by transplant and the tragedies of lives lost because of organ shortage.
 "A Science of Miracles" chronicles the evolution of the incredible science of transplant surgery.